Aakarshan-chauhan/Tensorflow-cert/README.md

 - [ ] Understand how to use convolutions to improve your neural network.

-- [x] Use real-world images in different shapes and sizes..
+:heavy_check_mark: Use real-world images in different shapes and sizes..

 - [ ] Use image augmentation to prevent overfitting.

-- :heavy_check_mark: Use ImageDataGenerator.
+:heavy_check_mark: Use ImageDataGenerator.

-- :heavy_check_mark: Understand how ImageDataGenerator labels images based on the directory structure.
+:heavy_check_mark: Understand how ImageDataGenerator labels images based on the directory structure.

 ### 3. Natural language processing (NLP)